Best Garden Solar Lights

 Is each light in this set going to astound you with its lighting prowess?
 Probably not but as a total package, these lights form to create a terrific pathway for your garden.
 Plus, they literally can be installed by a six-year-old.

 Four LED bulbs are integrated into this light and it is highly capable of lighting up your garden and even your pathway if you were so inclined to do so.
+There are two brightness modes and it has been noted that the lowest setting is quite bright on its own.

 Much like the previous solar light, this is built with a stake that is designed to be inserted into the ground.
 Once you find a logical location in your yard, insert it in the ground and let the sun charge it up.